-All in all, 2019 is shaping to be a good year for Samsung.
+All in all, 2020 is looking to be a good year for Samsung.
 Management is confident that new and emerging technologies like 5G and foldable phones will inspire user interest.
 No one is in a better position to reap the benefits of the new generation of Android devices.

 Huawei is the most intriguing name on the Android phone market share list of competitors.
 The Chinese company has enjoyed unprecedented growth in recent years, rising from 5% of the smartphone market in 2014 to more than 19% just five years later.
 Huawei is the only one of the largest manufacturers that increased phone sales in 2018, rising from 39 million devices to 59 million by Q1 2019, the far-eastern giant is in a most precarious position.

 By Q2 2019, Huawei had gained 12% of the Android market share worldwide.
 But we cannot be sure the company will keep using Android as its operating system.
 Before recent escalations in the US-China trade war, Huawei was on track to surpass Samsung in smartphone unit sales, even though its phones are not marketed in the US at all.
 After the Trump administration labeled Huawei a threat to national security and banned its devices, Google and other American tech firms have stopped doing business with the company.
 It has been hit hard.